Australia ACS Skill Assessment Process 2026: Guide for IT Professionals

 - You must have at least one year of relevant post-study work experience or complete the ACS Professional Year program.

-Explore this article to learn How to Write The Best SOP for an Australian Student Visa?
+Explore: How to Write SOP for an Australia Student Visa?

 3. Skills-Based Application